rashmigupta1709/Javaagent-for-JavaAssist-Framework/README.md

 # Javaagent-for-JavaAssist-Framework
-This repository is a small proof of concept for creating java agents with java assist framework.
+This repository is a small proof of concept for creating java agent with java assist framework.

 To build this project :-
 1. Run as Maven Install